Reporter Outreach Logo

 to results

 What happened: BloomsyBox competed against major retailers with massive existing authority.
-Editorial placements in lifestyle and gift publications built the brand's credibility over time, but the competitive landscape meant it took longer to see movement on high-value eCommerce keywords.
-The breakthrough came around month 7-8 when accumulated authority crossed the threshold needed to compete.
+Editorial placements in lifestyle and gift publications built credibility over time, but the competitive landscape meant it took longer to see movement on high-value eCommerce keywords.
+The breakthrough came around month 7-8 when accumulated authority crossed the threshold.
+Their backlink profile grew significantly, with the number of links from authoritative publications creating a foundation search engines couldn't ignore.
 Full case study →

-Why it took longer: Highly competitive vertical.
+Why it took longer: Highly competitive vertical with intense SEO competition.
 Competing against established retailers with years of authority.
 Required more links over a longer period to cross the competitiveness threshold.

 Ocean Recovery — Healthcare / Addiction Treatment